Odell Beckham Jr. Gay? New Rumors Kicked Up After Alleged Accusation From NFL Star’s Ex Zendaya

 The New York Giants wide receiver has been the subject of rumors dating back years, with sources claiming that he is gay and closeted.
 Whether fair or not, those rumors have cropped up frequently and are back in the spotlight again thanks to what was reported to be a strange statement from Zendaya.

-A site called Paparazzi Jamaica claimed that Zendaya and Odell Beckham Jr. broke up, and that the Pro Bowler’s sexuality may have been the cause.
+A site called Paparazzi Jamaica claimed Zendaya and Odell Beckham Jr. broke up and that the Pro Bowler’s sexuality may have been the cause.

 “Someone posted a statement saying that Zendaya broke up with him because he’s gay — and she liked it,” the report claimed.

 It offered a screenshot of the Twitter post in question, but it was not immediately clear if Zendaya actually commented on it.

 In fact, there was not a lot of substance to back up the report, which could be a hoax meant to further the rumors that Odell Beckham Jr. is gay and gain clicks from curious readers.